US battery developer Lyten wants to acquire Northvolt

 Image: Northvolt

-Assets worth $5 billion
+Assets valued at $5 billion

-“This is a defining moment for Lyten,” said Dan Cook, Lyten CEO and Co-Founder.
+“This is a defining moment for Lyten,” said Dan Cook, Lyten CEO and co-founder.
 “Lyten’s mission is to be the leading supplier of clean, locally sourced and manufactured batteries and energy storage systems in both North America and Europe.
 The acquisition of Northvolt’s assets brings the facilities and Swedish talent to accelerate this mission by years, just at the moment when demand for Lyten lithium-sulfur batteries is growing exponentially to meet energy independence, national security, and AI data center needs.”

-Production in Skellefteå to be ramped up again with old workforce
+Production in Skellefteå to restart

-Collaboration with German government for construction in Heide
+Collaboration with Germany for Heide site

 Positive reactions from Schleswig-Holstein